Skip to main content

 Great communication doesn't stop when the teacher is done talking.
 Listening well is one of the most important skills needed to be a teacher.

-“Teachers that are skilled in listening and observing often pick up on what isn’t being said, such as any anxieties a student may have, and can then help the student build their skills and confidence levels," said student Kristine Ducote, who is earning her bachelor's in criminal justice.
+“Teachers that are skilled in listening and observing often pick up on what isn’t being said, such as any anxieties a student may have," said Kristine Ducote '21 '24G, a peer mentor at SNHU. "(Teachers) can then help the student build their skills and confidence levels."

 Working in education means you’re never truly working alone.
 From paraprofessionals and teaching assistants to other classroom teachers and school leaders, working as a teacher often means working effectively in a group.
 It's also important to keep an open mind and learn from other educators.